 Why It Matters

-The US health care system should provide a basic level of quality health care at an affordable cost to all US residents.
-Basic care includes disease prevention, primary care (including prenatal and reproductive health), acute long-term care, mental health care, as well as health promotion and education.
+The US health care system should provide all US residents with a basic level of quality health care at an affordable cost.
+Basic care includes disease prevention, primary care (including prenatal and reproductive health), acute and long-term care, mental health care, and health promotion and education.
 Health care policy goals should include the equitable distribution of services and delivery of care, advancement of medical research and technology, and a reasonable total national expenditure level.

 What We're Doing